 - A. The program offers three routes for admission. - 1.
-Senior standing as an accounting major with a 3.0 GPA in the undergraduate prerequisite accounting courses. - 2.
+Senior standing with an accounting concentration in the BBA program, with a 3.0 GPA in the undergraduate prerequisite accounting courses. - 2.
 Baccalaureate degree with an accounting major, or business with an accounting concentration, with a 3.0 GPA in the undergraduate prerequisite accounting courses. - 3.
-Baccalaureate degree not in business, or otherwise not presenting the minimum undergraduate prerequisite accounting and business courses. - B. Applicants with the baccalaureate degree, without the minimum undergraduate prerequisite accounting and business courses, may be admitted on a probationary status.
+Baccalaureate degree not in business, or otherwise not presenting the minimum undergraduate prerequisite accounting and business courses. - B. Applicants with the baccalaureate degree, without the minimum undergraduate prerequisite accounting and business courses may be admitted on probationary status.
 Applicants admitted on probationary status will be required to complete the undergraduate accounting and business course deficiencies prior to enrollment in the last full semester of study.
-Applicants accepted in the in the 3/2 program may take graduate level courses during the senior year with the consent of the academic advisor. - C. All applicants for admission must present an acceptable score on the GMAT examination and an application including a statement in the form of a persuasive essay, detailing the applicant's reasons for pursuing the Master of Science in Accounting degree.
-Grade point averages, GMAT scores, prior work experience (if any) and the applicant's statement will be considered in the admission decision.
+Applicants accepted in the ABM (Accelerated Bachelor's to Master's) program may take graduate level courses during the senior year with the consent of the academic advisor. - C. All applicants for admission must present an acceptable statement in the form of a persuasive essay detailing the applicant's reasons for pursuing the Master of Science in Accounting degree.
+Grade point averages, undergraduate and transcripts, prior work experience (if any), and the applicant's statement will be considered in the admission decision.